 This oatmeal has a few more ingredients than the average quick oatmeal you’d make on the stove, but that just means there's more flavor!
 This simple oatmeal starts with humble, heart healthy Steel Cut Oats, adding butter, canned pumpkin puree, maple syrup, unsweetened vanilla almond milk, warm water, pumpkin pie spices, and dried cranberries, to really punch up that hearty, comforting fall flavor.

 Since traditional oatmeal only takes around 10 minutes to cook on the stove, you might be asking yourself, why bother with the slow cooker?

-Well, let me tell you something – when you make it in a slow cooker, the flavors of the pumpkin puree, pumpkin pie spices, maple syrup, and dried cranberries all have time to be soaked up by the oatmeal, and every bite has an overnight-developed, deep flavor that you just can’t get in 10 minutes.
+Well, let me tell you something – when you make it in a slow cooker, the flavors of the pumpkin puree, pumpkin pie spices, and maple syrup all have time to be soaked up by the oatmeal, and every bite has an overnight-developed, deep flavor that you just can’t get in 10 minutes.